Logo

 • Longer, more intense reactions

-• The child can’t calm down, even with help
+• Difficulty calming even with adult help

 What parenting shifts actually help a dysregulated child calm down?